Interested in building and flying your own satellite?

 - Mission duration: most of them are operational for a period of 3 to 12 months

 CubeSat rapidly expanded beyond educational purposes and created its own niche with government, industry and academia, who are collaborating to increase its technological capabilities.

 - Give students experience in developing flight hardware and conducting space missions.

-- Assist teachers and faculties in preparing Canada's next-generation skilled workforce.
+- Assist professors and faculties in preparing Canada's next-generation skilled workforce.

 Government and industry

 CubeSats are a game changer; labelled as faster, smaller, smarter and cheaper, they are valuable to government and industry for: